NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 1. A file picker that only shows gizmoball files pops up.

-1. User selects the desired file and clicks "Load".
+1. The user selects the desired file and clicks "Load".

-1. If loading fails, notify user, go to `1`.
+1. If loading fails, notify the user, go to `1`.

 1. Game configurations are loaded and displayed on the screen.